Goodwin Procter

 The Legal Cheek View

-A chance encounter on the streets of Boston in 1912 between Harvard classmates Robert Eliot Goodwin and Joseph Osborne Procter Jr. led to the creation of the Boston ‘start-up’ law firm Goodwin Procter.
+A chance encounter on the streets of Boston in 1912 between Harvard classmates Robert Eliot Goodwin and Joseph Osborne Procter Jr. led to the creation of the Boston law firm Goodwin Procter.
 The young American duo decided to take the plunge and agreed to put $500 each into the firm.
-Over a century later, Goodwin Procter’s global revenue sits just shy of the $2-billion mark (£1.63 billion) after a meteoric rise of 33% on the previous year, while profit equity per partner (PEP) comes in at a cool $3.69 million (£3.01 million) up 28%.
+Over a century later, Goodwin Procter’s global revenue recently smashed the $2-billion mark following a 12% rise to $2.2 billion (£1.7 billion).
+In the City, turnover is up a more modest 3% to $166.7 million (£1.29 million), but comes off the back of 2021 which saw it skyrocket a whopping 63%.
+Partners continue to cash in with an average profit share of $3.46 million (£2.68 million) – a 6.4% dip on the previous year but still comfortably above their Magic Circle counterparts.

-Goodwin Procter’s recent surge is the fruition of its ambitious strategy to be early on the tech start-up scene.
+Goodwin Procter’s growth is the fruition of its ambitious strategy to be early on the tech start-up scene.
 Goodwin’s top clients include the likes of Moderna, Slack and MyoKardia, with the firm hunting more success from its over 4,000 emerging client companies in its specialist areas of tech and life sciences.
 This means big billion-dollar deals in cutting-edge industries are commonplace with the London PE department wrapping up a GTT Communications’s $2.1 billion sale of its infrastructure business and the Life Sciences team collaborating with their New York counterparts on Biocon Biologics’ $3.3 billion acquisition.
+More recently, the firm’s technology team also advised on the acquisition of the journey planning app Citymapper by the US-based transit tech company Via.

 Continue reading

 The UK office focuses on five industries: real estate, private equity, technology, life sciences and financial institutions.
-Although the firm has been around for over 100 years, there is certainly a ‘start-up’ energy around the London office which has been drastically increasing its headcount in recent times with no signs of taking its foot off the gas.
-Goodwin’s London outpost is now home to over 200 lawyers, up 47% from last year, living up to its reputation for pulling off impressive lateral hire sprees that has seen in excess of 100 partners lured to the firm over the past five years.
+The firm has been around for over century and has been drastically increasing its headcount in recent years with no signs of taking its foot off the gas.
+The firm’s London outpost is now home to over 200 lawyers, living up to its reputation for pulling off impressive lateral hire sprees that has seen in excess of 100 partners lured to the firm over the past five years.
 The latest London recruits come from the likes of Kirkland & Ellis, White & Case and Baker McKenzie.
 The big-buck dealmaking firm, however, only started accepting UK trainees in 2018.

-The firm counts 14 offices internationally with tech hotspots including Silicon Valley, Cambridge, San Francisco and Santa Monica.
-More recently, Goodwin has made a headway into Europe, opening its Frankfurt office in 2016 and its Luxembourg gaff in 2019 with the aim of growing its finance and private equity offerings.
-The firm has also submitted an application to the Ministry of Law in Singapore for a Foreign Law Practice License with a view to opening a new office in Singapore.
+The firm counts 16 offices internationally with tech hotspots including Silicon Valley, Cambridge, San Francisco and Santa Monica.
+More recently, Goodwin has made a headway into Europe, opening its Luxembourg office in 2019 and its Munich gaff in 2022 with the aim of growing its finance and private equity offerings.
+The new Singapore office, Goodwin’s second in Asia, further complements the firm’s vision of serving investors and companies in its five key sectors.

 All this means lots of cutting-edge work in a very busy firm.
 One rookie told Legal Cheek that they had enjoyed “a lot of responsibility and intellectually challenging work”, but with “very little formal structure”.
 The impact of this, one spy explains, is that “it generally all comes down to the associates and whether they have the time to explain things properly to you (which can be rare at times).
 You can make it work for you if you are proactive keen to drive things forward, but it is not for everyone”.
 Another cautions: “You will be expected to learn new legal concepts late at night or over the weekend when you would rather have learnt this at the start of the seat”.